 From that moment on, the two were best friends as later the next day, Colin went to the boy’s hospital room and watched superhero videos with him, talking about Legos, Motley Crue, Mark McGwire and Sammy Sosa’s home run chase, and who had the cutest girls in his class.
-In the end, neither could agree, so they chose to eat pizza and drink sodas while driving the nurses crazy until the end of visiting hours.
+In the end, neither could agree, so they chose to eat pizza and drink sodas while driving the nurses crazy with their youthful banter until the end of visiting hours.

-As time went on, Colin let it slip to his parents that he wasn’t going to go out for football, but then he found that Billy was going to be moving in with his dad for the following school year, so he would be coming to his school to play on his team.
+As time went on, Colin let it slip to his parents that he was not going to go out for football, but then he found that Billy was going to be moving in with his dad for the following school year, so he would be coming to his school to play on his team.
 This excited Colin, but still, something in him lacked the killer edge that he had developed the previous year.

 Finally, his mom, Linda, realized that there was a good option for him.